 Characters of Color are also written as being loud, obnoxious, and sassy.

 Even in media wherein characters are represented as animals or other non-human beings, these stereotypes are still present.
 This is true for both racial and gender stereotypes.

-These stereotypes are harmful for every child, no matter the gender or race.
+These stereotypes are harmful to every child, no matter their gender or race.

 Career stereotypes in characters